 - Device Name This is the name of your device.
 It has a Read (without authentication/authorization) property associated with it by default.
 This parameter can be up to 248 bytes.
-For CYW55xxx, CYW43xxx, and PSoC 6-BLE the value comes from the Device Name field on the GAP Settings tab, under General. - Appearance The device's logo or appearance, which is a SIG defined 2-byte value.
+For CYW55xxx, CYW43xxx, and PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63), the value comes from the Device Name field on the GAP Settings tab, under General. - Appearance The device's logo or appearance, which is a SIG defined 2-byte value.
 It has a Read (without authentication/authorization) property associated with it by default.
-For CYW55xxx, CYW43xxx, and PSoC 6-BLE, the value comes from the Appearance field on the GAP Settings tab, under General. - Peripheral Preferred Connection A device in the peripheral role can convey its preferred connection parameter to the peer device.
-This parameter is 8 bytes in total and is composed of the following sub-parameters.
+For CYW55xxx, CYW43xxx, and PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63), the value comes from the Appearance field on the GAP Settings tab, under General. - Peripheral Preferred Connection A device in the peripheral role can convey its preferred connection parameter to the peer device.
+This parameter is 8 bytes in total and is composed of the following subparameters.

-Note: This parameter is available only when the device supports a Peripheral role.
-Refer to the GAP Settings Tab - Connection parameters section for more information.
+This parameter is available only when the device supports a Peripheral role.
+Refer to the GAP Note: Settings Tab - Connection parameters section for more information.

-Minimum Connection Interval - A 2-byte parameter that denotes the minimum permissible connection time.
+Minimum Connection Interval - A 2-byte parameter that denotes the minimum permissible Note: connection time.

-Maximum Connection Interval - A 2-byte parameter that denotes the maximum permissible connection time.
+Note: Maximum Connection Interval - A 2-byte parameter that denotes the maximum permissible connection time.

-Slave Latency - A 2-byte value and defines the latency between consecutive connection events.
+Note: Peripheral Latency - A 2-byte value that defines the latency between consecutive connection events.

-Connection Supervision Timeout Multiplier - A 2-byte value that denotes the LE link supervision timeout interval.
-It defines the timeout duration for which an LE link needs to be sustained in case of no response from the peer device over the LE link.
+Note: Connection Supervision Timeout - A 2-byte value that denotes the LE link supervision timeout interval.
+Defines the timeout duration for which an LE link needs to be sustained if there is no response from the peer device over the LE link.

-For proper operation, the Connection Supervision Timeout must be larger than (1 + Slave latency) Connection Interval 2 (ms).
-Refer to Bluetooth Core Specification Volume 6, Part B, Chapter 4.5.2 for more information on Connection Supervision Timeout.
+Note: For proper operation, the Connection Supervision Timeout must be larger than (1 + Peripheral latency) \ Connection Interval \ 2 (ms).
+Refer to Bluetooth® Core Specification Volume 6, Part B,

+Chapter 4.5.2 for more information on Connection Supervision Timeout.

-The above parameters are used for the connection parameters update procedure over L2CAP if a GAP central device does not use the peripheral preferred connection parameters.
+Note: The above parameters are used for the connection parameters update procedure over L2CAP if a time.

+GAP central device does not use the peripheral preferred connection parameters.
 For example, iOS7 ignores peripheral preferred connection parameter Characteristics and establishes a connection with a default 30 ms connection interval.
-The peripheral device requests a connection parameter update by sending an L2CAP connection parameter update request at an appropriate time.
+The peripheral device requests a connection parameter update by sending an L2CAP connection parameter update request at an appropriate once any Characteristic is configured for periodic notification or indication.

-Typical peripheral implementation initiates the L2CAP connection parameter update procedure once any Characteristic is configured for periodic notification or indication.
+Note: A typical peripheral implementation initiates the L2CAP connection parameter update procedure

-- Central Address Resolution A device in the central role can convey whether it supports privacy with address resolution.
-The Peripheral checks if the peer device supports address resolution by reading the Central Address Resolution characteristic before using directed advertisement where the initiator address is set to a Resolvable Private Address (RPA). - Resolvable Private Address Only Defines whether the device will only use Resolvable Private Addresses (RPAs) as local addresses.
+• Central Address Resolution - A device in the central role can convey whether it supports privacy with address resolution.
+The Peripheral checks if the peer device supports address resolution by reading the Central Address Resolution characteristic before using directed advertisement where the initiator address is set to a Resolvable Private Address (RPA).

+• Resolvable Private Address Only - Defines whether the device will use only Resolvable Private Addresses (RPAs) as local addresses.